 - 21.1 In accordance with the Natural Environment and Rural Communities Act 2006 Local Planning Authorities have a statutory duty to show regard for conserving biodiversity in the exercise of all public functions. - 21.2 Paragraph 180 of the NPPF 2021 states that when determining planning applications, if significant harm to biodiversity cannot be avoided or adequately mitigated or as a last resort compensated for then planning permission should be refused.
 It also states that opportunities to incorporate biodiversity improvements in and around the developments should be encouraged, especially where this can secure measurable net gains for biodiversity.
-Core Policy 9 of the Core Strategy relates to the natural environment and requires new development to preserve and enhance natural habitats and the biodiversity of the Borough. - 21.3 Regulation 61 of The Conservation of Habitats and Species (Amendment) Regulations 2017 (as amended), requires the local planning authority to make an appropriate assessment of the implications of a particular proposal, alone or in combination with other plans or projects on any likely significant effect on a European Site designated under the Habitats Directive - 21.4 Evidence put forward within the Footprint Ecology report 'Impacts of urban development at Burnham Beeches SAC and options for mitigation: update of evidence and potential housing growth, 2019' recognises that new housing within 5.6km of the Burnham Beeches Special Area of Conservation (SAC) can be expected to result in an increase in recreation pressure. - 21.5 The site is located approximately 5.4 km (as the crow flies) from the Burnham Beeches Special Area of Conservation (SAC) and therefore falls
+Core Policy 9 of the Core Strategy relates to the natural environment and requires new development to preserve and enhance natural habitats and the biodiversity of the Borough. - 21.3 Regulation 61 of The Conservation of Habitats and Species (Amendment) Regulations 2017 (as amended), requires the local planning authority to make an appropriate assessment of the implications of a particular proposal, alone or in combination with other plans or projects on any likely significant effect on a European Site designated under the Habitats Directive - 21.4 Evidence put forward within the Footprint Ecology report 'Impacts of urban development at Burnham Beeches SAC and options for mitigation: update of evidence and potential housing growth, 2019' recognises that new housing within 5.6km of the Burnham Beeches Special Area of Conservation (SAC) can be expected to result in an increase in recreation pressure.

-- within the potential 5.6 km development impact zone as proposed within the evidence base carried out by Footprint Ecology. - 21.6 The Local Planning Authority are currently working with Natural England to produce a Supplementary Planning Document to support a tariff based mitigation strategy for all new housing applications within 5.6km of the SAC.
-However this is yet to be agreed, and therefore each application needs to be considered on its own merits. - 21.7 The applicant has submitted a Habitat Screening Assessment as part of the application which has concluded that an appropriate assessment is required however at the time of drafting this report they have not undertaken such an assessment.
-The Council has a mitigation solution in place with a fee of £570 per dwelling towards enhancements and proposals at Upton Court Park for development such as this where an appropriate assessment identifies a requirement for such mitigation.
+- 21.5 The site is located approximately 5.4 km (as the crow flies) from the Burnham Beeches Special Area of Conservation (SAC) and therefore falls within the potential 5.6 km development impact zone as proposed within the evidence base carried out by Footprint Ecology. - 21.6 The Local Planning Authority are currently working with Natural England to produce a Supplementary Planning Document to support a tariff based mitigation strategy for all new housing applications within 5.6km of the SAC.
+However this is yet to be agreed, and therefore each application needs to be considered on its own merits. - 217 The applicant has submitted a Habitat Screening Assessment as part of the application which has concluded that an appropriate assessment is required.
+The assessment was only preliminary and a more detailed assessment is required in order to enable the Council to make an informed appropriate assessment.
+At the time of drafting the report the Council had not received the assessment and the recommendation reflects this circumstance.
+The Council has a mitigation solution, in place with a fee of £570 per dwelling towards enhancements and proposals at Upton Court Park for development such as this where an appropriate assessment identifies a requirement for such mitigation.
 The issue regarding mitigation therefore remains outstanding but it is considered that the matter can be linked to the completion of a section 106 agreement if payment is identified.
-Therefore the recommendation includes a requirement for the applicant to undertake and submit the appropriate assessment to resolve the outstanding issues.
+Therefore, the recommendation includes a requirement for the mitigation package to be secured by the Council and for an appropriate assessment to be carried out by SBC in advance of issuing any decision.